-The expenses of your homemade aquarium will likely depend on the dimension and number of gallons you’re trying to create.
+The expenses for your DIY aquarium will largely depend on the dimensions and desired gallon capacity you aim to achieve.

-The downside is that you’ll have to purchase your filters/heaters and other necessary products to sustain the life in your fish tank.
+The downside is that you’ll need to invest in filters, heaters, and other essential products to maintain the life within your fish tank.

-In this guide, I’m going to present to you a list of necessary tools when constructing an aquarium at home.
-I’ll assist you in finding the proper materials for your desired dimensions, calculate the cost, and several other factors/tips to perfect your build.
+In this guide, I will provide you with a comprehensive list of essential tools for constructing an aquarium at home.
+I will assist you in selecting the appropriate materials for your desired dimensions, calculating costs, and offering various other tips and factors to ensure the success of your build.

-Now that we got that out of the way, are you ready to absorb the information and build your very first fish tank?
+Now that we’ve addressed that, are you prepared to absorb the information and embark on building your very first fish tank?

 Below I compiled a list with some aquarium blueprints and some ideas from Pinterest: